SecurityTokenStandard/EIP-Spec/Issue.md

 It may be that regulations require an issuer or a trusted third party to retain the power to transfer tokens on behalf of investors.
 As such, the ERC-ST specification supersedes ERC-PFT in that a token holder MUST NOT be allowed revoke a default operator.

+#### Restricted Transfers

+Transfers of security tokens can fail for a number of reasons in contrast to utility tokens which generally only require the sender to have a sufficient balance.

+These conditions could be related to metadata of the security tokens being transferred (i.e. whether they are subject to a lock-up period), the identity and eligibility of the sender and receiver of the tokens (i.e. whether they have been through a KYC process and whether they are accredited or an affiliate of the issuer) or for reasons unrelated to the specific transfer but instead set at the security level for regulatory purposes (i.e. the security enforces a maximum number of investors or a cap on the percentage held by any single investor).

+For utility tokens (ERC20 / ERC777) the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which, can be executed both on and off-chain.

+The standard introduces a function `checkSecurityTokenSend` which provides a more general purpose way to query if sending tokens would be successful.
+It accepts a set of parameters which may include signed data and returns a reason byte code with information about the success or failure of the transaction.

+NB - the result of a call to `checkSecurityTokenSend` may change depending on on-chain state (including block numbers or timestamps) and possibly off-chain oracles.
+As such, it does not provide guarantees that a future transfer will be successful after being called as a view function that does not modify any state.

+#### Identity

+Under many jurisdictions, whether a party is able to receive and send security tokens depends on the characteristics of the party's identity.
+For example, most jurisdictions require some level of KYC / AML process before a party is eligible to purchase or sell a particular security.
+Additionally, a party may be categorized into an investor qualification category (e.g. accredited investor, qualified purchaser), and their citizenship may also inform restrictions associated with their securities.

+There are various identity standards (e.g. ERC725, Civic, uPort) which can be used to capture the party's identity data, as well as other approaches which are centrally managed (e.g. maintaining a whitelist of addresses that have been approved from a KYC perspective).
+These identity standards have in common to key off an Ethereum address (which could be a party's wallet, or an identity contract), and as such the `checkSecurityTokenSend` function can use the address of both the sender and receiver of the security token as a proxy for identity in deciding if eligibility requirements are met.

+Beyond this, the standard does not mandate any particular approach to identity.

 #### Reason Codes

-Sending a security token could fail for any number of reasons.
-To improve the token holder experience, `checkSecurityTokenSend` MUST return a reason code on success or failure based on the EIP-1066 application-specific status codes specified below.
+To improve the token holder experience, `checkSecurityTokenSend` MUST return a reason byte code on success or failure based on the EIP-1066 application-specific status codes specified below.
 An implementation can also return arbitrary data as a `bytes32` to provide additional information not captured by the reason code.

 | Code   | Reason                                                        |
 | ------ | ------------------------------------------------------------- |